 The new website has prompted us to update some of the styles to make them more stylistically relevant to today's wearer .We have altered our women's sizing chart to accommodate women's changing figures.
-Our patterns can always be adapted to fit each individual wear if you do not fit into our standard sizes for no extra charge.
+Our patterns can always be adapted to fit each individual wearer if you do not fit into our standard sizes for no extra charge for minor alterations.
 Please specify your requirements in our order form in the relevant section.

 THE ECTOMORPH STORY

 Ectomorph in 1985 set out to merge the boundaries of fetish and high fashion, an objective in which it has been spectacularly successful.
 The inspiration and design experience of its founder, Krystina Kitsis, ensures that Ectomorph continues to produce quality garments, the execution of which is unmatched by any other company.

 All latex garments are sewn and glued to reinforce the seams and ensure durability.
 The cut is designed to flatter all body sizes.
 Ectomorph does not discriminate.
 The standard range is sized from XS to XXL, but the made-to-measure service, for a discretionary extra 20%, means that all shapes and sizes can be catered for.
 Cross dressers, too, can confidently opt for any of our female garments.